 flour for the forms

-– Keep Springerle for 24 hours in a cool room, so the egg yolk can settle and the egg white will raise in the dough.
+– Let them sit over night, covered with a dry kitchen cloth so they can dry.
+This helps that the egg yolk can settle and the egg white will raise in the dough.

-– Pre-heat oven to 300 F and bake for about 12 min.
+– Pre-heat oven to 150C / 300 F and bake for about 12 min.
 Don’t bake them longer otherwise they become hard and dry.

 – The surface should always stay light and never get brown.